Sabicool/Medicine/01 Disciplines/Clinical/Procedures/IV Cannulation.md

 5. Semi-open some of the equipment and have sharps bin nearby
 	- Cap the syringe
 	- Flush the bung
+	- Consider bending the cannula to achieve a shallower angle
 6. Ask the patient if they have any allergies
 7. Apply chlorhexidine
 8. Hold cannula at sides and loosen the cannula and put it back into place